jak2030/recurse-coding-exercise/README.md

 # Bard Tweets

-A single page web app to generate tweets in the style of the Bard.
+Generate Frankenstein "tweets" that mash the style of the Bard with Twitter accounts of your choosing.
+Be amazed as you refresh your single page web app!

-## Setup
+## Setting up your environment

-The project uses Python for backend and data scripting and Javascript for the web app.
+The project uses Javascript for the web app and Python for the backend API, data extraction, and model generation.

 Anything above [Node](https://nodejs.org/en/download/) 4.0 should work for running the web app.
 I use [Yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable) for package management.

-I developed the Python in version **3.7.2**.
+I developed the Python in version 3.7.2.
 I used [pyenv](https://github.com/pyenv/pyenv) to manage my Python installations and [pipenv](https://docs.pipenv.org/en/latest/install/) to manage project dependencies.
 (I like [this guide](https://hackernoon.com/reaching-python-development-nirvana-bb5692adf30c) on how to get this setup.)

 If you also set the app up in this way, you should be able to run: